Azure/azure-relay/samples/hybrid-connections/node/hyco-websocket-simple/readme.md

 `node listener.js myns.servicebus.windows.net mypath listenrule [base64 key]`

-On a client, run `sender.js` specifying namespace and path of an Azure Relay Hybid Connection with an active listener, along with a SAS rule name and a key that grants "Send" permission:
+On a client, run `sender.js` specifying namespace and path of an Azure Relay Hybrid Connection with an active listener, along with a SAS rule name and a key that grants "Send" permission:

 `node sender.js myns.servicebus.windows.net mypath sendrule [base64 key]`